 The conflict of interest provisions do not apply to a contract that is a bond, note or other obligation of a school corporation if the contract is not acquired directly from the school corporation, but is acquired in a transaction with a third party, who may or may not be the original underwriter, purchaser, or obligee of the contract, or to a contract in which a director has an interest solely by reason of employment if the contract was made by competitive bid, in writing, publicly invited and opened, or if the remuneration for employment will not be directly affected as a result of the contract and duties of employment do not involve any of the preparation or procurement of any part of the contract.
 The competitive bid section of the conflict of interest provision does not apply to a contract for professional services not customarily awarded by competitive bid.

-It will also be a conflict of interest for a Board member to engage in any outside employment or activity which is in conflict with the Board member’s official duties and responsibilities.
-In determining whether outside employment or activity of a Board member creates a conflict of interest, situations in which an unacceptable conflict of interest is deemed to exist includes, but are not limited to, any of the following:
+It will also be a conflict of interest for a board member to engage in any outside employment or activity which is in conflict with the board member’s official duties and responsibilities.
+In determining whether outside employment or activity of a board member creates a conflict of interest, situations in which an unacceptable conflict of interest is deemed to exist includes, but are not limited to, any of the following:

-- Cease the outside employment or activity; or
+- Cease the outside employment or activity; or;

 - Publicly disclose the existence of the conflict and refrain from taking any official action or performing any official duty that would detrimentally affect or create a benefit for the outside employment or activity.
 Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, determining the facts or law in a contested case or rulemaking proceeding, conducting any inspection, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.

-When procurement is supported by Federal Child Nutrition funds, Board members will not participate in the selection, award, or administration of a contract if there is a real or apparent conflict of interest in the contract.
-Contract, for purposes of this paragraph, includes a contract where the Board member, Board member’s immediate family, partner, or a non-school district employer of these individuals is a party to the contract.
+When procurement is supported by Federal Child Nutrition funds, board members will not participate in the selection, award, or administration of a contract if there is a real or apparent conflict of interest in the contract.
+Contract, for purposes of this paragraph, includes a contract where the board member, board member’s immediate family, partner, or a non-school district employer of these individuals is a party to the contract.

-It is the responsibility of each Board member to be aware of and take the action necessary to eliminate a potential conflict of interest should it arise.
+It is the responsibility of each board member to be aware of and take the action necessary to eliminate a potential conflict of interest should it arise.

 Approved: May 4, 1990

-Revised: February 1, 2021
+Revised: August 1, 2022